|There are Five Indispensable Truths for

 There are very few professions wherein any single individual can have a dramatic impact on anything on a relatively

-to imagine even our supposedly enlightened society without police officers.
-Think about this…without the social
+imagine even our supposedly enlightened society without police officers.
+Think about this…without the social order

 Okay…that's the big picture.
 The small picture is you, as an individual police officer, and how often you have a

-you arrest a person for drunk driving, it's a negative impact for that person, but your impact is positive for society
+arrest a person for drunk driving, it's a negative impact for that person, but your impact is positive for society at

-at large.
-While the whole criminal justice system is geared toward negatively impacting some for the welfare of
+large.
+While the whole criminal justice system is geared toward negatively impacting some for the welfare of many, it

-many, it all begins with you.
-If you don't take the first, and sometimes dangerous, action on a face to face basis,
+all begins with you.
+If you don't take the first, and sometimes dangerous, action on a face to face basis, nothing will

-nothing will come afterward.
-Without police officers, the criminal justice system would be a totally impotent
+come afterward.
+Without police officers, the criminal justice system would be a totally impotent bureaucracy.

-from time to time, be recognized and perhaps rewarded.
-It's true that, like the military, police departments have
+time to time, be recognized and perhaps rewarded.
+It's true that, like the military, police departments have awards in

 You might join a police department that really has everything together.
 The department will demand a high level of

-— of course — there is the other side of that coin.
-You could join a police department where management
+of course — there is the other side of that coin.
+You could join a police department where management considers your

-but a police career provides you with so many ways, and opportunities, to experience self-satisfaction on a constant
+a police career provides you with so many ways, and opportunities, to experience self-satisfaction on a constant basis.

-basis.
 You have the ability to ensure that nearly everything you do results in a positive outcome.
-Once you realize
+Once you realize that what

-that what other people think of you is totally unimportant, you're well on your way to experience self-satisfaction in
+other people think of you is totally unimportant, you're well on your way to experience self-satisfaction in everything

-everything you do.
+you do.
 Recognition by others, in any form, is only a very temporary thing.
-How you recognize yourself,
+How you recognize yourself, as you